tjdragon/swapverse/README.md

 ## Next Steps
 - To modify SwapVers.sol and make it more efficient (gas-wise) so that I do not hit the 300000 gas limit
+- Will upload and update this page in v2

 ## References
 - [ethers.io](https://docs.ethers.io/v5/single-page/)